Please click the link button below to be directed to our giving portal with Cornerstone Payment Systems.

 - Can I give a recurring payment?
 Yes.
 Our online giving portal will give you the option of having your transaction processed once, weekly, biweekly, monthly, quarterly, or yearly.
 To set up automatic, recurring gifts, you will need to create an account using your email and a password.

 - Do I have to create an account to give online?
 One-time gifts do not require you to create an account (you will only need to provide an email to get a receipt).
-You will need to create an account if you'd like to set up automatic giving.
-Creating an account will save your billing settings, change recurring transactions, and view your past transactions.
+Creating an account, however, will allow you to save your payment settings, change recurring transactions, and view your past transactions.

 - What payment methods can be used to give?
 You may currently give with any credit or debit card from Visa, Mastercard, Discover, or American Express.
 You may also select to give with an E-check.